 One way to learn about the various techniques is by reading the teachings through books.
 Jon Kabat-Zinn wrote a best-selling book called Wherever You Go There You Are.
 In this book, he outlines the basic practices of mindfulness meditation and shows you the value of the present moment, teaching you how to practice mindfulness.

 What Is Mindfulness Practice?

-You may be wondering, “what is a mindfulness practice?
-It’s a term that you use to refer to your regular use of mindful techniques.
-Mindfulness practice can be as simple as taking a conscious break from technology before going to sleep.
+You may be wondering, what is a mindfulness practice?
+It’s a term that is used to refer to your regular use of mindful techniques.
+Mindfulness practice can be as simple as taking a conscious break from technology before going to sleep and being present in the current moment instead.
 It may include being in the present moment while you play with your children.
-Regular mindfulness practice could integrate simple ways to return to right now.
-If you’re struggling to figure out ways to start a mindfulness practice, you can do some reading on the topic.
-It can also help to read some articles about it.
-That’s a way to conduct mindfulness research on your own.
-Remember, your mindfulness practice doesn’t have to mirror anyone else’s.
-It needs to be something that you can keep up with and helps you feel grounded and present at the moment.
+Regular mindfulness practice could integrate simple ways to return to the “now.”

 How To Cultivate Mindfulness